JonDeeming/hive-availability-checker/readme.md

 Ensure that `webhook.ini` is setup before running.

 > Note: Ensure you restrict permissions to the `*.ini` files, as they will contain keys and credentials. **Do not commit them to git!**

+## Latency

+Be aware that the Hive API will report healthy status even if items show offline in their app - sometimes for several minutes.

+It is not unusual for a latency of 10 minutes from the system losing power, to the API reporting that.